 Menu Engineering Analysis

-With just these three metrics for each menu item - number sold, item food cost, and item sell price - you can create dozens of reports.
+With just these three metrics for each menu item - number sold, item food cost, and item sell price - you can glean dozens of insights about your business.
 Here are the most important ones.

 Food Cost Percentage